 If you are using a Nokia Android Smartphone and reading this article you may either be not happy with the way your smartphone performs or just want to get better performance out of it and want to see it work faster.
-So, here we are with 15 tips and tricks that will help in making your Nokia Android smartphone or any Android smartphone for that reason run faster and improve its overall performance.
+So, here we are with top tips and tricks that will help in making your Nokia Android smartphone or any Android smartphone for that reason run faster and improve its overall performance.

 Stay updated (Android Apps & OS):

 This seems very simple yet is vital for keeping your device running at its best.
 System updates bring fixes, performance improvements and more to make your device running at its optimum.
 So, grab those OS and firmware updates.
 Go to Settings–>System—>About Phone—>System Updates.

 Apps updates are even much frequent and you need to keep them updated by checking in Google Play Store or set them to update automatically.
 App updates again bring performance improvements and fixes making them run optimally.

 Don’t overload your device with Resource-hungry apps:

 Don’t just install unnecessary heavy apps as they will consume lots of required resources and will make your device run slow.
 It is better to decide for yourself how many apps you require for getting the experience you desire and you will be surprised to know that most of the surveyed smartphone users don’t require more than 10 apps.

 Keep the Home-Screen light by limiting widgets & Live Wallpapers:

 If possible avoid Live Wallpapers and limit the use of widgets to the minimum.
 Use a static background image and only use widgets which provide you essential information on the go.
 Keeping the number of Widgets under control and avoiding Live Wallpapers will improve your phone’s general performance and navigation.